Emergency funds: Be prepared for the unexpected

 “Even though you can sometimes postpone certain payments and make temporary arrangements, it’s important to keep in mind that it can end up being expensive,” says Angela Iermieri, financial planner at Desjardins.

-She recommends avoiding credit card cash advances, because the interest is charged when you take them out.
-You don’t have the 21-day grace period you get when you use your credit card to buy something.
+She recommends avoiding credit card cash advances, because you’re charged interest as soon as you take out the money: There’s no 21-day grace period like when you use your credit card to buy something.

-An emergency fund should cover from 3 to 6 months of basic monthly expenses.
-That includes rent or mortgage, groceries, phone and Internet and any financial obligations.
-Simply ask yourself, “If my income were cut by half, how much would I need to cover my basic expenses?”
+An emergency fund should cover from three to six months of fixed monthly expenses.
+That includes your rent or mortgage payments, groceries, phone and internet, and any financial obligations.
+You should ask yourself, “If my income were cut by half, how much would I need to cover the essentials?”

-Once you’ve determined how much you need to save, the best thing is to develop a savings habit by setting up automatic preauthorized transfers from your regular account to a savings account.
+Once you’ve figured out how much you need to save, the best thing to do is to make saving a habit by setting up automatic pre-authorized transfers from your everyday account to a savings account.

-“It’s important to adjust the transfer amount based on how much you can afford and the frequency, so that is stays realistic and you can keep it up over time,” says Angela.
+“It’s important to adjust the amount based on what you can afford and the frequency, so that it stays realistic and you can keep it up over time,” says Angela.

 Planning your transfers

-Practical tip: plan to coincide your automatic transfer with payday.
-Just set it and forget it.
+Practical tip: Schedule your automatic transfers for the same day as payday.
+That way, you can just set it and forget it.

 Where to deposit the money: A dedicated account to save for the future